 Lyapunov: Études dʹexécution transcendante, op.11

 Sergei Mikhailovich Lyapunov (Серге́й Миха́йлович Ляпуно́в, 1859 – 1924) was born in Yaroslavl.
-When his father died, the family (including his brother, the famous mathematician Aleksandr Lyapunov, 1857 – 1918) moved to Nizhny Novgorod, and in 1878, he started studying at the Moscow Conservatory of Music, where his main teachers were Karl Klindworth (piano; a former pupil of Franz Liszt), and Sergei Taneyev (composition; a former pupil and the successor of Pyotr Ilyich Tchaikovsky).
-Lyapunov had a successful career as pianist and also produced a fair number of compositions—from piano works to songs, to chamber music and symphonies.
+When his father died, the family (including his brother, the famous mathematician Aleksandr Lyapunov, 1857 – 1918) moved to Nizhny Novgorod.
+In 1878, Lyapunov started studying at the Moscow Conservatory of Music, where he had two main teachers.
+Karl Klindworth (piano) was a former pupil of Franz Liszt.
+The other teacher, Sergei Taneyev (composition) was a former pupil and the successor of Pyotr Ilyich Tchaikovsky.
+Lyapunov had a successful career as pianist and also produced a fair number of compositions.
+His oeuvre ranges from piano works to songs, to chamber music and symphonies.

 The work he is most known for are his 12 Études dʹexécution transcendante, op.11, with which he intended to complete the cycle of the same name that Franz Liszt (1811 – 1886) left uncompleted.
 Lyapunov completed his studies 1897 – 1905.

 The Études in op.11